CliffordAnderson/programming-networked-world/README.md

-# programming-networked-world
+# Programming for a Network World
-Transcripts from Programming for A Networked World
+Transcripts from *Programming for A Networked World* in .srt and .txt formats